BNeutral/discordJanitorBot/readme.md

 # Purpose

-This bot will force a one message per user limit on a channel (retroactively), and cleans letter reactions from one channel (not retroactively).
-Messages deleted from the channel will be logged to another channel and also sent to the user.
+This bot will force a one message per user limit on a channel by deleting old messages from unique users (retroactively on startup), and cleans letter reactions from messages in one channel (not retroactively).
+Messages deleted from the channel will be logged to another channel (for moderation purposes) and also sent to the user (in case of accidental double posting).

 # Requirements